greyshaman/rfs_tester/README.md

 ## How to define test?

-When we want to test files? directories and links in created sand box we need know the exact name of outer directory.
-This name will be unique each time when FsTester create it.
-The FsTester provides us this name in closure parameter in perform_fs_test function.
+When we want to test files, directories, and links in the created sandbox, we need to know the exact name of the outer directory.
+This name will be unique each time FsTester creates it.
+Fastest provides us with this name as a closure parameter in the perform_fs_test function.

-### Example
+Example:

 ```rust
 use std::fs;